Roman2K/_rails-dev-boost/README.md

 ## Usage

-    script/plugin install git://github.com/Roman2K/rails-dev-boost
+    script/plugin install <repo>

 When the server is started in *development* mode, the special unloading mechanism takes over.

-It can also be used in combination with [RailsTestServing](https://github.com/Roman2K/rails-test-serving) for even faster test runs by forcefully enabling it in test mode.
+It can also be used in combination with RailsTestServing for even faster test runs by forcefully enabling it in test mode.
 To do so, add the following in `config/environments/test.rb`:

     def config.soft_reload() true end if RailsTestServing.active?